floWneffetS/tutorial_dcTMD/README.md

 ```
 and continue from there.
 Furthermore, download the C++ code, the CMake file and the two Jupyter notebooks from [the T-boosting repository](https://github.com/floWneffetS/Langevin_T_boost).
 Follow the instructions there to compile the Langevin integrator code.

 You will need to decide on a suitable temperature range for your T-boosting calculations.
 This requires a bit of testing and is different for each system.
 In the case of Trypsin as used here, a temperature range of 400 to 900 K is a good start.
 As a rule of thumb, you should observe several 1000s of transitions over the main barrier for the highest temperture.
+The notebook `error_estimation_T_boosting.ipynb` helps you to estimate the number of temperature points and transitions for the convergence of transition rates.
 Start Langevin simulations using the Langevin integrator as:
 ```
 for i in 400 450 500 550 600 650 700 750 800 850 900
 do